Dread2/Projects/Project Pompeii/README.md

 This repository contains notes and useful images for the project.

-The project has been officially concluded.
+The project has officially concluded.
 - Final motherboard: TG-H310
 - Donor Boards: Gigabyte D3SH + Prime B360M-A